-- Apply a drop of blue 242 Loctite to the hole in the lock bushing and the set screw.
+- 2. Apply a drop of blue 242 Loctite to the hole in the lock bushing and the set screw.
 Install the set screw using a 1/8" Allen wrench.
 TIGHTEN SECURELY.
 Set screw must seat in ground recess of track pin. - 3.
+Assemble two complete tracks:

+6 wheel models - 31 segments each side for 6x6

+models

-Assemble two complete tracks: - 6 wheel models 31 segments each side for 6x6 Frontier; 29 segments for V699 models and 28 segments for all previous models - 1 half segment - 8 wheel models 39 segments each side for Avengers & 8x8 Frontier; 36 segments for all previous models - 1 half segment
+- 1 half segment

+8 wheel models - 39 segments each side for 8x8 models

+- 1 half segment

 IMPORTANT: The actual number of track segments used will vary and will be determined when the tracks are being installed.
 Wrap the track assembly around the tires.
 Ensure they are snug to the front and rear deflated tires.
-Then add or remove segments until there is a gap of approximately 0 to 1" between the adjoining segments for all Avenger and Frontier models or 2" to 2-1/2" for all other models.
+Then add or remove segments until there is a gap of approximately 0 to 1" between the adjoining segments for all 8x8 models.
 These will have to be drawn together using two C-clamp style vise grips to install the connecting pin.